-Ø Street Elements Housing Density Dwellin g Units per total lot acreag e Street Width Parking on Both Sides Street Width Parking on One Side Right-of-way Width Street Width Parking on Both Sides Street Width Parking on One Side Right-of-way Width Front Setbac k Curb Type Sidewa Ik Planting Strip Street Trees Traffic Calmi ng Residenti al-Large lot 2.0 or less 32' Min 26' Min 36' Min varies, based on PD No Curb w/ 1' Edge Band , Mountabl e or Vertical Curb Min.
-2 sides 5' min. each side Optional for all neighborho od types Incorporat e into planting strips Residenti al- Medium Lot 2.1 - 4.0 32' Min see not e 36' Min varies, based on PD Mountabl e or Vertical Curb Min.
-2 sides 5' min. each side Min. width (with overhead irrigation): 10' Min. width (with drip or on private property: 5' - 8' from back of walk Integra te into design as neede d Residenti al-Typical Suburban ; Multi-family; Small lot 4.1 and Higher 32' Min n/a 36' Min varies, based on PD Mountabl e or Vertical Curb Min.
-2 sides 5' min. each side irrigation): 8' (See Town's Landscape & Irrigation Performanc e Standards and Criteria) (See Town's Landscap e & Irrigation Performance Standards and Criteria)
+ğ Street Elements Housing Density 7 Dwellin g Units per total lot acreag e Street Width 1 Parkina on Both Side Street Width 1 Parking on One Side Right-of-way Width 2 Front Setbac k 3 Curb Type Sidewa Ik Planting Strip Street Trees Traffic Calmi ng Residenti al-Large lot 2.0 or less 32' Min 26' Min 36' Min varies, based on PD No Curb w/ 1' Edge Band 4 , Mountabl e or Vertical Curb Min.
+2 sides 5 5' min. each side Optional for all neighborho od types Incorporat e into planting strips Residenti al- Medium Lot 2.1 - 4.0 32' Min see not e 6 36' Min varies, based on PD Mountabl e or Vertical Curb Min.
+2 sides 5 5' min. each side Min. width (with overhead irrigation): 10' Min. width (with drip or on private property: 5' - 8' from back of walk Integra te into design as neede d Residenti al-Typical Suburban ; Multi-family; Small lot 4.1 and Higher 32' Min n/a 36' Min varies, based on PD Mountabl e or Vertical Curb Min.
+2 sides 5' min. each side (See Town's Landscape & Irrigation Performanc e Standards and Criteria) (See Town's Landscap e & Irrigation Performance Standards and Criteria)

+Table 2.1

+Residential Street Minimum Design Standards Matrix

-- 1 Street width is the flowline-flowline width.
-For streets without curb, width is measure from outside edge of edge band. - 2 Sidewalk and planting strip, and underdrain easements must be provided if minimum right-of-way width is utilized. - 3 The location of the sidewalk will be considered when determining the front setback.
-The setback should provide for parking in the driveway, without blocking the sidewalk. - 4 For streets without curb, roadside drainage swales will be necessary with drainage easements.
-The HOA, District or adjacent property owner will be required to maintain the roadside drainage swale and driveway culverts. - 5 Sidewalks on both sides of the street are required unless it is demonstrated that one sidewalk is adequate due to the character and/or density of the proposed neighborhood.
-For example: houses limited to one side of street; pedestrian routes are met through a separate trail network. - 6 26' street widths will be considered for the lower densities of this category (2.1-3.0 DUs per acre).
-For 26' streets in higher densities (3.1-4.0 DUs per acre) the developer must demonstrate that parking is not necessary on both sides of the street due to circumstances such as: housing on one side of the street; housing product where onstreet parking is less likely. - 7 The Town may apply different housing density categories to different neighborhoods of the same subdivision.
+1 - Street width is the flowline-flowline width.
+For streets without curb, width is measure from outside edge of edge band.

+2 - Sidewalk and planting strip, and underdrain easements must be provided if minimum right-of-way width is utilized.

+3 - The location of the sidewalk will be considered when determining the front setback.
+The setback should provide for parking in the driveway, without blocking the sidewalk.
+4 - For streets without curb, roadside drainage swales will be necessary with drainage easements.
+The HOA, District or adjacent property owner will be required to maintain the roadside drainage swale and driveway culverts.

+5 - Sidewalks on both sides of the street are required unless it is demonstrated that one sidewalk is adequate due to the character and/or density of the proposed neighborhood.
+For example: houses limited to one side of street; pedestrian routes are met through a separate trail network.

+6 - 26' street widths will be considered for the lower densities of this category (2.1-3.0 DUs per acre).
+For 26' streets in higher densities (3.1-4.0 DUs per acre) the developer must demonstrate that parking is not necessary on both sides of the street due to circumstances such as: housing on one side of the street; housing product where on-street parking is less likely.

+7 - The Town may apply different housing density categories to different neighborhoods of the same subdivision.